Disappearance of Melanie Ethier: Assault by serial killer

 At the time of Ethier's disappearance in 1996, as many as three known serial predators were active in the Temiskaming area.

-Richard Bouillon was a convicted sexual predator who murdered his 16-year-old neighbour Julie Sruprenant in Terrebonne, Quebec on 15 November 1999.
-Bouillon had been suspected for the murder of Julie Surprenant by her family as well as police but was never arrested, only offering a deathbed confession in 2006.
-Bouillon also admitted to other crimes which were communicated to police but not investigated.
-As is the case with Ethier, Surprenant's remains have never been recovered.
-The community of Terrebonne is a roughly eight-hour drive from New Liskeard.
+Richard Bouillon was a convicted sexual predator who murdered his 16-year-old neighbour Julie Surprenant in Terrebonne, Quebec on 15 November 1999.

 Paul Alan Hachey was a repeat violent offender who was ultimately convicted of three sexual assaults which took place in Edmonton and two murders which took place in Ontario.
 Hachey murdered 46-year-old Larry Arnold on 14 October 1994 and hid Arnold's body in a ravine in Rosedale, Toronto, where it remained hidden until 19 November nearly five weeks later; and 20-year-old Sarah Whitehead on 7 August 1997 while she was walking home from the mall along a footpath in North Bay.
 Hachey was arrested in Calgary in December 1997 for another sexual assault.
 Police in Hachey's hometown of Sturgeon Falls, Ontario made the connection between him and the murder of Sarah Whitehead using DNA retrieved from a cigarette butt at the crime scene in Calgary to tie Hachey to the crime as well as the assaults in Edmonton; he also confessed to the murder of Larry Arnold while in police custody.
 Although he was active in the area, his modus operandi (or "MO") does not match the details of the Ethier disappearance and the OPP do not consider him a suspect.

 Michael Wayne McGray was a serial killer who was active and transient at the time of Ethier's disappearance.
 Between 1985 and 1998, McGray killed at least six girls between the ages of 7 and 18 years old, and has since claimed to have been responsible for eleven more which have yet to be linked to him.
 McGray's confirmed crimes took place in Dartmouth, Moncton, Montreal, Saint John, and Weymouth; but he claims that his yet-undiscovered crimes occurred in more distant locales including Calgary, Seattle, and Vancouver.
 McGray was arrested on 1 March 1998.